About

 My approach is a creative mixture of several modalities that I have found effective in improving physical and mental health.
 The main influence in my work is Somatic Experiencing (SE).
 SE is a body-focused approach to building resilience and resolving trauma.
 It suggests that our mental and physical well-being are profoundly interlinked through our autonomic nervous system (ANS).
 Our ANS regulates all basic and instinctive functions of our body and is the source of our survival responses.

-Another key aspect in my work is movement.
-My extensive background in therapeutic movement coaching gives me an in-depth understanding of healthy and efficient movement patterning and how to support those who struggle with injury or permanent physical impairment to regain physical function.
+Another key aspect in my work is movement and physiological expression.
+My extensive background in therapeutic movement coaching and manual therapy gives me an in-depth understanding of movement patterning and how to support those who struggle with injury or permanent physical impairment to regain physical function.
+Other influences in my work are Bodynamics Somatic Developmental Psychology, Parts Work, Feldenkrais and Alexander Technique.

 To find out more about Somatic Experiencing please read on below.